PgREST

 this is to force all users to be in some way identified or managed.
 The PGREST_USER role grants no permissions except the

-can only view views in which the user satisfies the permissions declared in a views permission_rules
+can only view views in which the user satisfies the permissions declared in a views permission_rules.
+This gives

 admins fine-tuned controls on postgres data by using solely views.